cloudmesh/client/docs/source/commands/command_register.rst

 .. prompt:: bash, cm>

-  register remote HOSTNAME
+  register remote

 will copy and register a machine on which an openrc.sh file is located into the `cloudmesh.yaml` file.
 With cloudmesh we provide some default host, thus they are very easy to configure.
 This includes `kilo` our current clouds in our lab.
-To register them you can use the commands:

-.. prompt:: bash, cm>

-   register reomte kilo

-These commands will only work if you have an account on this machine and it is integrated into the ssh config file as discussed previously.
+These commands will only work if you have an account on this `india` and it is integrated into the ssh config file as discussed previously.

 register export